awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

-# Install the SSM Agent on Servers and VMs in a Linux Hybrid Environment<a name="sysman-install-managed-linux"></a>
+# Install SSM Agent on Servers and VMs in a Linux Hybrid Environment<a name="sysman-install-managed-linux"></a>

 Before you begin, locate the Activation Code and Activation ID that were sent to you after you completed the managed\-instance activation\.
 You will specify the Code and ID in the following procedure\.

 **Important**
 This procedure is for servers and VMs in an on\-premises or hybrid environment\.
-To download and install the SSM Agent on an Amazon EC2 Linux instance, see [Installing and Configuring SSM Agent on Linux Instances](sysman-install-ssm-agent.md)\.
+To download and install SSM Agent on an Amazon EC2 Linux instance, see [Installing and Configuring SSM Agent on Linux Instances](sysman-install-ssm-agent.md)\.

-The URLs in the following scripts let you download the SSM Agent from *any* AWS region\.
+The URLs in the following scripts let you download SSM Agent from *any* AWS region\.
 If you want to download the agent from a *specific* region, copy the URL for your operating system, and then replace *region* with an appropriate value\.

 *region* represents the region identifier for an AWS region supported by AWS Systems Manager, such as `us-east-2` for the US East \(Ohio\) Region\.
 For a list of supported *region* values, see the **Region** column in the [AWS Systems Manager table of regions and endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *AWS General Reference*\.

-For example, to download the SSM Agent for Amazon Linux, RHEL, CentOS, and SLES 64\-bit from the US West \(N\.
+For example, to download SSM Agent for Amazon Linux, RHEL, CentOS, and SLES 64\-bit from the US West \(N\.
 California\) Region \(us\-west\-1\), use the following URL:

 ```
 https://s3-us-west-1.amazonaws.com/amazon-ssm-us-west-1/latest/linux_amd64/amazon-ssm-agent.rpm